justDabuK/emberwood-village/src/pages/spells/createOrDestroyWater.md

 ---
 layout: ../../layouts/SpellLayout.astro
-title: 'Create or Destroy Water'
+title: "Create or Destroy Water"
 level: 1
-school: 'Transmutation'
+school: "Transmutation"
-castingTime: '1 action'
+castingTime: "1 action"
-range: '30 feet'
+range: "30 feet"
-components: 'V, S, M (a drop of water if creating water or a few grains of sand if destroying it)'
+components: "V, S, M (a drop of water if creating water or a few grains of sand if destroying it)"
-duration: 'Instantaneous'
+duration: "Instantaneous"
 ---

 You either create or destroy water.